UpHealth-AI/openai_finetune_test/README.md

-Initial testing for fine tuned openAI model of Joy Please visit https://openaifinetunetest.vercel.app/ to test this out
+Initial testing for fine tuned openAI model of Joy Please visit https://chat.uphealth.ai/ or https://talk.uphealth.ai/ to test this out